 1. Cost

-Some roofing materials, such as those used in standing seam vs. exposed fastener systems, can be expensive for no specific reason.
+Some cheapest flat roof material, such as those used in standing seam vs. exposed fastener systems, can be expensive for no specific reason.

 A little research is essential before deciding anything because sometimes you can find a fairer option with equivalent efficiency.